 Examination of potential safety issues using scenario planning

 Process to gain authority to run an event

 “On the day” safety considerations

 Post event actions and event management review

 - Common methods for managing risk

 - Greater appreciation of the need for span of control

 - Develop the use of ‘CALM’ in dynamic risk management

 Event Safety Officer/s – Roles

 The appointment/nomination of trained Event Safety Officers is a key feature of the Event Safety Management system.
-Role descriptions for Safety Officers in clubs and Disciplines can be found below.
+All affiliated clubs must ensure that their safety officer is nominated in their Just Go portal.
+Role descriptions for safety officers in clubs and disciplines can be found below.